The Secret to Cleaning Your Hydration Bladder Without Specialized Tools

 A competitive team using Source Tactical bladders struggled with sticky residue from high-carb fuel mixes.
 They implemented a post-race protocol using Efferdent (denture cleaning tablets).
 By dropping two tablets into the reservoir with warm water, they used the effervescent action to reach the internal baffles that brushes often miss.
 Their equipment lifespan increased from one season to three, reducing their annual gear overhead by 65%.

-Comparative Analysis of Cleaning Agents
+Comparing Cleaning Agents

 Method Best For Effectiveness Cost per Clean